Here we’ll be discussing the top 10 Richest African countries

 6. Algeria – $15,000

-Algeria located in the Northern part of the continent, is the largest country in Africa by land area, with an estimated population of over 40 million, is the 6th richest country in Africa with a GDP per capita of $15,000.
+Algeria located in the Northern part of the continent, is the largest country in Africa by land area, with an estimated population of over 40 million, and is the 6th richest African country with a GDP per capita of $15,000.
 The country’s economy relies solely on hydrocarbons (petroleum and natural gas).

 7. South Africa – $13,403

-South Africa the southernmost country on the continent.
-Tourism is one of the biggest revenue generating industries in South Africa.
-With the likes of Germany, US, Japan, and China being the biggest trade partners of South Africa outside of Africa. ranks seventh on the list with an average per capita income of $13,403.
+South Africa is the southernmost country on the continent.
+Tourism is one of the biggest revenue-generating industries in South Africa.
+The likes of Germany, the US, Japan, and China being the biggest trade partners of South Africa outside of Africa. ranks seventh on the list with an average per capita income of $13,403.

 8. Egypt – $12,994

-With Cairo as the capital of the country, Egypt shares its borders with the Gaza Strip and Israel, the Red Sea, Gulf of Aqaba, Red Sea, Sudan, and Libya.
-Agriculture, tourism, natural gas, and petroleum imports, as well as revenues from the Suez Canal are the pilots of Egypt’s economy.
-Ranking eight on our list with a per capita GDP of $12,994.
+With Cairo as the capital of the country, Egypt shares its borders with the Gaza Strip and Israel, the Red Sea, the Gulf of Aqaba, the Red Sea, Sudan, and Libya.
+Agriculture, tourism, natural gas, and petroleum imports, as well as revenues from the Suez Canal, are the pilots of Egypt’s economy.
+Ranking eighth on our list of the richest African countries with a per capita GDP of $12,994.

 9. Tunisia – $11,987

 Tunisia located in north Africa, Tunisia’s economy has longtime been dependent on industries such as oil, tourism, and automobile parts.
-Ranking ninth on our list with per capita income of $11,987.
+Ranking ninth on our list of the richest African countries with a per capita income of $11,987.

 10. Namibia – $11,528

 Namibia located in Southern Africa, with an estimated population of around 2 million, is the tenth richest country in Africa. with Mining, agriculture, manufacturing, and tourism as the country’s economic hub. despite the high cost of living, many goods that are consumed within the country are imported.
-With a per capita GDP of $11,528, it is the tenth richest country in Africa.
+With a per capita GDP of $11,528, it is the tenth richest African country.